-- (a) Every person has the right to access information of public bodies and relevant private bodies expeditiously and inexpensively. - (b) Every person has the right to access information of private bodies that may assist in the exercise or protection of any right expeditiously and inexpensively.

-- (c) This Act and any other law, policy or practise creating a right of access to information must be interpreted and applied on the basis of a presumption of disclosure.
-Non-disclosure is permitted only in exceptionally justifiable circumstances as set out in this Act. - (d) Public bodies, relevant private bodies and private bodies must accede to the authority of the oversight mechanism in all matters relating to access to information. - (e) Any refusal to disclose information is subject to appeal. - (f) Public bodies and relevant private bodies must proactively publish information. - (g) No one is subject to any sanction for releasing information under this Act in good faith.
+- (a) Every person has the right to access information of public bodies and relevant private bodies expeditiously and inexpensively. - (b) Every person has the right to access information of private bodies that may assist in the exercise or protection of any right expeditiously and inexpensively. - (c) This Act and any other law, policy or practise creating a right of access to information must be interpreted and applied on the basis of a presumption of disclosure.
+Non-disclosure is permitted only in exceptionally justifiable circumstances as set out in this Act. - (d) Information holders must accede to the authority of the oversight mechanism in all matters relating to access to information. - (e) Any refusal to disclose information is subject to appeal. - (f) Public bodies and relevant private bodies must proactively publish information. - (g) No one is subject to any sanction for releasing information under this Act in good faith.